theobald-software/theobald-software.github.io/content/_en/xtract-is/table/extract-table-data.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=extract-table-data
 ---

-Drage the component from the SSIS toolbox on your data flow task.
+Drag the component from the SSIS toolbox on your data flow task.
 Double-click the icon to open the editor.

 ![Table-01](/img/content/Table-01.png){:class="img-responsive" width="200px" }

-If you want to assign a connection manager manually, please use the right mouse button and choose *Advanced Editor*.
-If you don't do this, a connection manager will be assigned automatically.
-Normally this is sufficient.
 Click the *Add* button to open a dialog for table lookup.
-Enter the name of the table (wildcards like * are supported) and click on the *lloking glass* button to invoke the search.
+Enter the name of the table (wildcards like * are supported) and click on the *looking glass* button to invoke the search.
+Mark the table in the result list and click OK.

 ![Table-Lookup](/img/content/Table-Lookup.png){:class="img-responsive" width="600px" }